ccappelen/legaciesR/README.md

 ## Support for parallel processing:

-There are two ways of running jobs in parallel.
-Forked R processes or running multiple background R sessions.
-In the current setup, running multiple background processes (multisession) are slower than running the jobs sequentially due to the overhead associated with opening new R sessions.
-However, machines running on Microsoft Windows do not support forking (multicore) and will therefore default to a sequential plan unless `parallel` is set to TRUE.
-On Unix platforms (e.g., MacOS), it will default to parallel processing.
+Parallel processing is is implemented using the \[future::future\] framework.
+There are two ways of running jobs in parallel: `multicore` which uses ‘forking’ to run multiple jobs in parallel with shared memory and `multisession` which launches a set of background R sessions.
+‘Forking’ can be faster than multisession because of the larger overhead associated with copying the active environment to each background R session (whereas forking processes shares memory).
+However, ‘forking’ is not supported on Windows platforms and is considered unstable when running from within RStudio (on both Windows and Unix systems such as MacOS).
+The function will automatically determine whether `multicore` is supported by the platform and choose the appropriate plan.

+The greater overhead associated with `multisession` is primarily during the first parallel run in a given R session (since the background R sessions stays available for additional parallel jobs).
+It is possible to define a \[future::plan(“multisession”)\] in the global environment, which will minimize overhead in subsequent parallel jobs (apart from the first).
+The function will automatically detect if a `multisession` plan has been set globally and, thus, will not close background sessions after running.